EWU logo

 2-2.
 Restrictions

-2. outside work activities may not constitute a conflict of commitment or interest;
+2. Outside work activities may not constitute a conflict of commitment or interest.

-3. outside work activities may not be to the detriment of official duties and obligations;
+3. Outside work activities may not be to the detriment of official duties and obligations.

-4. the outside work must not have been created or authorized by the employee in his or her official capacity;
+4. The outside work must not have been created or authorized by the employee in his or her official capacity.

 2-3.
 University Approval

-University approval is required whenever outside employment:
+University approval is required in advance for all types of employees whenever outside employment:

-1. is for another state agency; or,
+1. is for another college or university;

-2. occurs during the employee’s regular working hours; or,
+3. occurs during the employee’s regular working hours; or,

-3. creates a potential conflict of interest
+4. creates a potential conflict of interest.

 2-4.
 University Approval Process

-The supervisor shall forward the request, with recommendations, through appropriate intermediaries, to the president/vice-president for final approval.
+The supervisor shall forward the request, with recommendations, through appropriate intermediaries, to the president/vice president for final approval.
 Supervisor recommendations shall include, if necessary, approval of applicable vacation, personal leave time or leave without pay to permit the performance of the outside employment.

-1. The president/vice president will review and either approve or deny the request.
+b.
+The president/vice president will review and either approve or deny the request.
 They will then return the request to the employee’s supervisor and provide a copy to human resources.

 2-5.
-Additional Rules for Outside Work Performed for another State Agency
+Additional Rules for Outside Work Performed for another State Agency – Executive Ethics Board Approval

 Chapter 3 – Additional University Employment